lynnpye/sl_triggers/README.md

 All other work that exists as part of this project as well as the associated SKSE C++ plugin project (when it's not hosted here) is and always will be [free and unencumbered released into the public domain](https://unlicense.org) or [MIT Licensed](https://opensource.org/license/mit) depending on the project and compatibility requirements.

-Code and data related to container activation was graciously provided by "Bane Master" (associated link of preference if any?); they deserve any credit for the efficacy of the container activation logic and I'll take the heat for the issues with my implementation.
-As agreed, this code and data, as part of this project, will remain [free and unencumbered released into the public domain](https://unlicense.org).

 # Installation:

 If you have an older version (i.e. Fotogen's original) you will need a new save.
 Sorry. :(